Epilepsy & Seizure Disorders

 A third of these patients will have intractable epilepsy, meaning they experience uncontrolled seizures even with appropriate medications.
 The Centers for Disease Control, American Academy of Neurology, and the American Epilepsy Society recommend patients with intractable epilepsy seek treatment at a comprehensive epilepsy center.

 The NAEC-designated Level IV Baylor Comprehensive Epilepsy Center at Baylor St. Luke’s Medical Center is an integral part of neurophysiology services within the Neuroscience Institute and offers innovative and comprehensive care to patients with epilepsy

-The team at CHI St. Luke’s Health begins with sophisticated outpatient or inpatient diagnostic procedures, including continuous video-EEG monitoring, to detect seizures in real time.
+The team at CHI St. Luke’s Health begins with sophisticated outpatient or inpatient diagnostic procedures, including continuous video-EEG monitoring in our epilepsy monitoring unit, to detect seizures in real time.
 A multidisciplinary team assesses results to determine the origin of the seizure activity as well as appropriate therapy.
 Many medications are approved for managing seizures; however, if seizures continue, additional treatment options may be considered.
 In extreme cases of epilepsy not controlled with medication, surgery may be helpful.

 NeuroPace® RNS® System